 The core objectives of the Sutton Safeguarding Children Board are:

 Sutton LSCB consider that safeguarding children is everyone's business and it is our role to gain assurance that all agencies providing services to children are complying with legislation and local policy.

 The LSCB brings together representatives of each of the main agencies responsible for promoting children's welfare and helping to protect children from abuse and neglect in Sutton.
 They meet every two months at the Main Board meetings.

 The Board is independently chaired by Christine Davies CBE.
-The Lead Member for Children's Services, Councilor Wendy Mathys, attends as a 'participating observer'.
+The Lead Member for Children's Services, Councilor Marian James, attends as a 'participating observer'.